-Child custody and maintenance matters are often the most emotionally sensitive aspects of matrimonial disputes.
-Whether you are a parent seeking custody, visitation rights, or rightful financial support for your child, or someone defending against unfair demands, Advocate Neha Gund offers expert legal assistance rooted in compassion and strategic clarity.
+Child Custody Lawyer in Delhi provides professional and compassionate legal support for parents involved in custody and maintenance matters.
+Whether you are seeking custody, visitation rights, or rightful financial support for your child, or defending against unfair claims, Advocate Neha Gund offers strategic guidance to protect your child’s welfare and your legal rights.

 Child custody refers to the legal guardianship and responsibility for a minor child after separation or divorce.
-The court’s primary concern is always the welfare and best interests of the child.
+Courts always prioritize the best interests of the child.

-Physical Custody: The child resides with one parent, while the other may have visitation rights.
+Physical Custody: Child resides with one parent, while the other may have visitation rights.

-Joint Custody: Both parents share custody and responsibilities, either alternately or jointly.
+Joint Custody: Both parents share custody and responsibilities, either jointly or alternately.

-Legal Custody: The right to make decisions regarding the child’s education, healthcare, and welfare.
+Legal Custody: Right to make decisions regarding the child’s education, healthcare, and welfare.

-Third-Party Custody: In rare cases, custody may be granted to a guardian other than the parents, if both are deemed unfit.
+Third-Party Custody: Custody granted to a guardian other than parents, if both are unfit.

-Maintenance refers to the financial support provided for the upbringing of the child, including education, healthcare, nutrition, and general well-being.
+Maintenance refers to financial support provided for the upbringing of a child, including education, healthcare, nutrition, and general well-being.

-Section 125 CrPC – Right of the child to maintenance from parents
+Section 125 CrPC – Right to maintenance from parents

 Hindu Minority and Guardianship Act, 1956